lijon/AudioShareSDK/README.md

 present the user with the option to view the app on the App Store.
 If AudioShare was installed, it will open AudioShare and import the audio, and return YES if successfull.

+If AudioShare was not installed, it will just copy the audio to the general pasteboard.

 Import from AudioShare
 ----------------------
 Since AudioShare version 2.5, you can also easily import sound from AudioShare into your own app.